alex-ball/bathbib/biblatex/README.md

 ### Manual way

 You only need to follow the first two steps if you have made your own changes to the .dtx file.
 The compiled files you need are included in the zip archive.

  1. Run `tex biblatex-bath.dtx` to generate the source files.
- 2. Compile biblatex-bath.dtx with LuaLaTeX and BibTeX to generate the documentation.
+ 2. Compile biblatex-bath.dtx with LuaLaTeX and Biber to generate the documentation.
+You will need, among other things, the luatexja, adobemapping and ipaex packages installed; this is just for the documentation, not for the biblatex style itself.
  3. Move the files to your TeX tree as follows:
       - `source/latex/biblatex-bath`:
         biblatex-bath.dtx,